Auxetic behavior on demand: a three steps recipe for new designs: Random perfect auxetics

 \section{Random perfect auxetics}

 Recently, several isotropic auxetics materials with a Poisson's ratio close to $-1$ in an infinitesimal strain range have been proposed \cite{grimaKirigami,reentrantReid}.
 However, none of them display a perfect auxetic behavior.
-The theory presented in the previous section is not restricted to lattices.
+The theory presented previously is not restricted to lattices.
 It can be applied straightforwardly to disordered networks, which allow us to build for the first time isotropic perfect auxetic materials.
-The only complication resides in building a planar bipartite disorder network.
-We achieved this by two different methods, a pruning algorithm, and a graph transformation, both applied on an isotropic amorphous contact network \cite{lerner2014breakdown,wyart2008elasticity}, more on Appendix \ref{builBipartite}.
-Once we have our bipartite network, we only need to place polygons at each node of the graph, taking care that each vertex of the polygon is placed over a segment of the graph, dividing it in a $C:1$ ratio, see Fig.~\ref{fig:net2Aux}.
+The only complication resides in building a planar bipartite disordered network.
+We achieved this by two different methods, a pruning algorithm, and a graph transformation, both applied on an isotropic amorphous contact network \cite{lerner2014breakdown,wyart2008elasticity} (Appendix \ref{builBipartite}).
+Once we have our bipartite network, we only need to place polygons at each node of the graph, taking care that each vertex of the polygon is placed over a segment of the graph, dividing it in a $C:1$ ratio, see Figure \ref{fig:net2Aux}.